mbaeumer/mbaeumer.github.io/_posts/2017-07-16-python-strings.markdown

 This will return a number indicating where the substring in question occurs.
 If the number is -1, then the substring is not present.

+# Checking how often a substring appears in a string
+The easiest and most common way to check that is by using `count`:
+{% highlight python %}
+teststring = "abbaaaa"
+print(teststring.count("aa"))
+{% endhighlight %}
+Note that `count` ignores overlapping occurences.
+Here, the number `2`is printed.

 # Iterating through a string
 {% highlight python %}
 i = 0